AJ-Gonzalez/arml/readme.md

 **Plugins and Extensions**

-- ARML-docker: Docker image to deploy an instance of ARML tools.
+- ARML-podman: Podman image to deploy an instance of ARML tools.

 ## Code Standards and Documentation